 Several factors contribute to sebaceous hyperplasia.
 The biggest is a decrease in androgen hormones.
 Androgen hormones play a big role in the inner workings of our sebaceous glands.

-Androgens (specifical testosterone) stimulate the sebaceous glands to create more oil.
+Androgens stimulate the sebaceous glands to create more oil.
 When there is an increase in androgens, there is also an increase in sebaceous gland activity.
-During puberty, there is a huge increase in androgens.
+Hence a huge increase of androgens during puberty.
 That’s why your skin is typically much oilier during the teen years than it is at other times in your life.
-Additionally, this explains why acne increases or spikes during puberty; there’s an identical spike in androgens.
+Additionally, this explains why there is an increase in blackheads during puberty.

 As we age, androgen hormones decrease.
 This slows down the sebaceous gland activity.
 And it’s not just oil production.
 The natural cell turnover rate within the sebaceous glands slows down as well.
 The cells back up within the gland, causing that overabundance and enlargement of the gland.

 There also seems to be a genetic link.
-If someone in your family has sebaceous hyperplasia, you’re more prone to developing it too, because it is hereditary (but not contagious)
+If someone in your family has sebaceous hyperplasia, you’re more prone to developing it too, because it is hereditary.

 Accumulation of dead skin cells